Home Testing Kit

-Low Testosterone in men is detected through blood testing and is defined by the American Urology Association as having less than 300 nanograms per deciliter (ng/dl).
-Given that the biological function of testosterone development does begin to rapidly increase until young men hit puberty, this measurement cannot be generally applied to males of all ages.
+Low Testosterone (Low T) in men is detected through blood testing and is defined by the American Urology Association as having less than 300 nanograms per deciliter (ng/dl).
+Given that the biological function of testosterone development doesn't begin to rapidly increase until young men hit puberty, this measurement cannot be generally applied to males of all ages.
 Testosterone hormone levels in young men typically see dramatic increases around age 12-13 and reach their peak around age 18 with a normal range of 300-1,200 ng/dl.
-This number will usually remain at high levels in men until they reach their 3rd or 4th decade of life, at which point levels will begin to gradually decrease.
+This number will usually remain at high levels in men until they reach their 30's and 40's, at which point levels will begin to gradually decrease.
 While these blood tests and stages of life can help medical professionals diagnose and treat low testosterone, men must also understand what signs to looks for in their everyday life.

 Given that certain symptoms have a higher correlation to testosterone deficiency than others, displaying one of these symptoms alone may not be cause for a diagnosis of low testosterone.
 If a combination of a number of these symptoms present themselves and begin to develop over time, you should seek advice from a medical professional.

-One or more of the symptoms related to testosterone deficiency syndrome can certainly develop as isolated conditions as men age, unrelated to any underlying causes.
-It is far more likely however, that a diagnosis of low testosterone will occur as a side effect of some other condition.
-Some of these conditions and causes of testosterone deficiency syndrome include:
+One or more of the symptoms related to TDS can certainly develop as isolated conditions as men age, unrelated to any underlying causes.
+It is far more likely, however, that a diagnosis of low T will occur as a side effect of some other condition.
+Some of these conditions and causes of TDS include: